Skip to content

 Newer Bluetooth versions hold a steadier connection at distance, which is exactly where outdoor speakers get tested.
 The JBL Flip 7 runs Bluetooth 5.4, while the Clip 5 and Bose use 5.3.

-In practice, all five held a clean signal at about 30 feet with a clear line of sight.
+In practice, modern Bluetooth speakers like these hold a clean signal across a normal backyard or campsite with a clear line of sight.
 Walls and bodies cut that range fast, so keep your phone within sight of the speaker at a crowded park.
 If you’d rather skip wireless entirely, our guide on converting wired speakers to wireless covers Bluetooth adapters for older gear.

 #Sound and Battery Compared Across All Five

-The Flip 7 was the loudest and cleanest at high volume.
-The Bose had the smoothest bass, the Soundcore the biggest, and the WONDERBOOM the most even spread.
+The Flip 7 is the loudest and cleanest of the group at high volume.
+The Bose leans toward the smoothest bass, the Soundcore the biggest, and the WONDERBOOM the most even spread.

 If you want to chain several together for a bigger setup, our guide on how to connect multiple Bluetooth speakers covers Auracast and stereo pairing.
 Most of the JBL models here support Auracast, which lets compatible speakers play in sync.
 Pairing one to your phone first?
 Our walkthrough on connecting JBL speakers to iPhone covers the steps.

-The WONDERBOOM survived a full season of pool use, and the Soundcore Boom 2 took repeated drops in and out of a cooler bag without trouble.
-Waterproof seals held in every real-world test we ran.
+The WONDERBOOM is made for a full season of pool use, and the Soundcore Boom 2 is rubberized to take repeated drops in and out of a cooler bag.
+IP67 and IP68 seals are rated to keep holding under real-world conditions.
 Build quality at this price means plastic and rubber, not metal.
 The Bose feels the most premium with its silicone wrap and metal grille, while the JBL models lean rugged and utilitarian.

 One honest caveat: batteries degrade.
 After heavy use, expect every speaker here to lose some runtime over a year or two, which is normal for lithium-ion cells.